MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/addynamictextperformancereportfilter.md

 ms.author: eur
 description: Defines the criteria to use to filter the ad dynamic text performance report data.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # AdDynamicTextPerformanceReportFilter Data Object - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines the criteria to use to filter the ad dynamic text performance report data.

 ## Syntax